Type 3 Obesity: Causes, Risks & Effective Solutions

 Mental Health Struggles

-Living in a larger physical state for an extended period can deeply affect how someone feels about themselves.
-It often chips away at confidence, leaving individuals feeling emotionally drained or disconnected.
-For many, emotional eating becomes a way to cope with stress, sadness, or frustration—creating a cycle that’s incredibly hard to escape.
+Living in a larger physical state for an extended period can deeply affect how someone feels about oneself.
+It often chips away at confidence, leaving individuals emotionally drained or disconnected.
+For many, emotional eating becomes a way to cope with stress, sadness, or frustration, creating a cycle that proves incredibly hard to escape.
 Over time, this pattern can trigger deeper feelings of hopelessness, leading to conditions like depression or heightened anxiety.
-The emotional toll is just as real as any physical challenge, and it can impact relationships, work life, and daily motivation.
+Emotional impact stands as real as any physical challenge and can influence relationships, work life, along with daily motivation.

 Higher Risk of Cancer